matijasain/translation-app/README.md

 Instructions to run the application:

-1. CLone the project into desired destination
+1. Clone the project into desired destination
 2. CD to the cloned project
 3. npm i
 4. npm run start